-You can apply for SM the day after the ‘date of separation’ from your spouse/partner.
-If you are married then you have 12 months after the date of your divorce order to bring a SM application.
-For de facto relationships, a SM application needs to be brought within 2 years from the date of separation
+You can apply for spousal maintenance the day after the ‘date of separation’ from your spouse/partner.
+If you are married then you have 12 months after the date of your divorce order to bring a spousal maintenance application.
+For de facto relationships, a spousal maintenance application needs to be brought within 2 years from the date of separation

-If you wait until after the above specified time frames then you will have to make an application to the court to prove exceptional circumstances such as hardship to be permitted to bring an application for SM.
+If you wait until after the above specified time frames then you will have to make an application to the court to prove exceptional circumstances such as hardship to be permitted to bring an application for spousal maintenance.

 When does the Court award a SM claim?

-The procedure the Family Court must follow in a SM claim is to examine a “threshold test” under section 72 of the Family Law Act and can be divided as follows:
+The procedure the Family Court must follow in a spousal maintenance claim is to examine a “threshold test” under section 72 of the Family Law Act and can be divided as follows:

 - The applicant is unable to support himself or herself adequately; and